Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presents a recursive formulation of the equations of motion for holonomically constrained serial soft robotic systems whose kinematics can described or approximated by a finite number of configuration variables.
-The approach is independent of the body kinematics, domain and type.
+This paper presents a recursive formulation of the equations of motion for holonomically constrained serial soft robotic systems whose kinematics can described or approximated by a finite number of configuration variables. \review{The approach is independent of the body kinematics, domain and type.
+However, since the kinematics is treated as a black box function, recursivity can be developed only between the bodies of the system and not within the material domain.}

 By considering a generic kinematic model for each soft body, the equations of motion are derived using the weak form of dynamics and the Kane method.
 It is then proven that these equations admit a recursive expression, enabling the development of algorithms solving the inverse dynamics problem.
 The procedure has linear complexity in the number of bodies, or equivalently in the number of degrees of freedom, making it optimal.
-Additionally, it is demonstrated that the procedures can be minimally modified to simultaneously evaluate the mass matrix and inverse dynamics without affecting computational complexity.
+Additionally, it is demonstrated that it is possible to simultaneously evaluate the mass matrix and inverse dynamics without affecting computational complexity.

 The versatility of the method is shown through simulations of a new reduced-order model of a trimmed helicoid robot and a hybrid arm consisting of rigid and soft bodies with different kinematic models.
-Its scalability is also illustrated in a comparison with the Euler-Lagrange approach, which is the only approach that allows the computation of the inverse dynamics for the same generic class of robots we consider.
+Its scalability is also illustrated in a comparison with the Euler-Lagrange method, which is the only approach that allows the computation of the inverse dynamics for the considered class of robots.

-Future work will focus on the experimental validation of the method for model-based control of soft robots.
+Future work will focus on the experimental validation of the method for model-based control.
 Additionally, we aim to investigate the modifications needed for the algorithm to handle non-holonomic constraints.
 Another research direction is to explore the recursive form of the dynamics to optimally solve the forward dynamics problem.